MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-models.md

 ---
-title: Use a prebuilt model to classify documents in Microsoft SharePoint Syntex ms.author: chucked
+title: Use a prebuilt model to extract info from invoices or receipts in Microsoft SharePoint Syntex ms.author: chucked
 author: chuckedmonson
 manager: pamgreen